 Just because two pieces of metal are identified as 8620 Steel, does not mean they each are identical in their material chemistry makeup.

 Variations in carbon content, as well as the content of other alloying elements, can make a significant difference in the performance of an alloy.
 This article will further discuss the importance of Carbon Equivalent and provide an overview of how it is calculated.

 Why is Carbon Equivalent Important?

+Knowing the carbon equivalent, or CE value is particularly important in situations in which two pieces of metal will be welded together, such as welding two pipes together.
+Environmental conditions can cause pipes to expand and contract or be moved.
 The weld spot can be a point of weakness, which is exacerbated if one pipe is stronger than the other.
 Optimally, two pipes welded together should work in conjunction as one unit.
-If the properties of the two pieces of metal are too dissimilar they will not act as one unit and the weld will either sheer or break.
+If the properties of the two pieces of metal are too dissimilar they will not act as one unit and the weld will either shear or break.

-There are many different mathematical formulas used to determine the carbon equivalent value.
+It is important to use the correct formula when calculating Carbon Equivalent to ensure the most accurate result.
 The formula used is dictated by information such as the application and location of the application.
-The formulas are long, complicated, and require information about the material chemistry of the alloy.
-However, there is an easier way!
+The formulas are long, and complicated, and require information about the material chemistry of the alloy.

 Verichek’s trained Technical Engineers are ready to discuss your CE needs and assist in helping you achieve the information you need in less time.
 Click here to contact us online or call 412-854-1800 today to discuss how we can help you with your CE needs.